emmawooten12/website-portfolio-2020spring/README.md

 I will transfer this text over to a file called "FULLDRAFT.md" once I push a final website with a reflection.
 The reflection will become the "README.md" file.

 The only assets used for this site come from pdm.pitt.edu, which I have full admin access to as I am part of the club!
+I used this as inspiration, but definitely tried to put my own take on the club and what the site should be.